lmy-source/DSPF_OpenWorld_ReID/README.md

 Next, the format of all images in each folder is transformed to .tfrecord file through the function "create_record" in data/prepare_tfrecords.py

-Following the training/testing protocol in [zheng2012], you will get 10 group of training/gallery/query set and the correspounding tfrecord file.
+Following the training/testing protocol in [zheng2012], you will get 10 groups of training/gallery/query set and the correspounding tfrecord file.
 For your each tfrecord file folder, it should like this:
 ```
 ├── tfrecord
    ├── train_market.tfrecords